For those of you not interested in the backstory, click here to go right to the recipe. You’re welcome.

 Easy as that!
 This recipe is great for theatrical productions, film shoots, and all of your holiday needs!
 Merry Christmas!

-DISCLAIMER: Now, for this to live up to its “no-stain” claim, the trick is that you need to wash the blood out of fabric before it dries, especially white or light-colored fabric.
+DISCLAIMER: Now, for this to live up to its “no-stain” claim, the trick is that you need to wash the blood out of fabric before it dries, especially white or light-colored fabric, or fabric with a pile to it (such as, I don’t know, stage curtains).
 If it dries (and it will within ten to twenty minutes after application), then all bets are off.
 Forewarned is forearmed.

 Footnote to the Disclaimer: We had a few John McClane undershirts get stuck in storage without getting washed one year – gross, I know.
 When we pulled them out of storage, they were literally dried solid from the blood mix.
 However, we ran them through the laundry to see what would happen, and both the syrup and the color washed out completely!
 I wouldn’t recommend this with Grandma’s lace or anything, but this washable formula really lives up to its namesake.